Didgy74/Texas/examples/README.md

 Texas::Dimensions baseDimensions = loadTexture.baseDimensions();

-// The image-data span for the base image, this includes array elements.
+// The image-data span for the base image, this includes array elements.'
-// This function can fail, and therefore return a Texas::Optional<ConstByteSpan>
-// but since know all images have a mip-level 0 and all textures returned from
-// Texas loading functions are valid, we can dereference the value right away.
+// Passing in an index equal or higher than loadTexture.mipLevelCount() is UB.
-Texas::ConstByteSpan baseMipLeveImageData = loadTexture.mipSpan(0).value();
+Texas::ConstByteSpan baseMipLeveImageData = loadTexture.mipSpan(0);

 // The former function returns a Texas::ConstByteSpan if successful,
 // the pointer and size can be acquired separately using the following